shovo4/example-documentation/docs/docs/index.md

 > 3. New user has the correct information displayed on their account

 ##### US 1.02 - Assign Roles to Users
-> As an admin, I would like to assign a user one or more roles from “students”, “parents”, “teachers”, “content creators”, so that they can only use the service according to their assigned roles.
+> As an admin, I would like to assign a user a role from “student”, “parent”, “teacher”, “content creator”, so that they can only use the service according to their assigned role.

 > **Acceptance Tests**

-> 1. Admin can assign one or more roles to user
+> 1. Admin can assign a role to user
+> 2. Role is one of "student", “parent”, “teacher”, “content creator”.
-> 2. User roles stored in database
+> 3. User roles stored in database

 ##### US 1.03 - Different Layouts
 > As an admin, I want some users to be shown a different layout of my service according to their role, so that users only view information relevant to them.